Getting started

 Often it is useful to visualise the electric and magnetic fields in the crystal.
 Here we show how to solve and plot the modes of a photonic crystal at a particular $k$-point.

-First, we call solve, which returns an array of Modes.
+, which returns an array of Mode

 modes = solve(solver, X, TM)

-A Mode can be visualised using plot(mode).
-By default the full Bloch wave is plotted - set bloch_phase=false to plot the cell-periodic part of Bloch mode.
+.
+By default the full Bloch wave is plotted - set bloch_phase=false

 plot(modes[2], bloch_phase=true)